Netlify Environment Variables: How to Set, Scope, and Debug Them

 NEXT_PUBLIC_API_URL=https://api.example.com

-Only use public variables for values that are safe to expose.
+Only do this for values that are genuinely safe to expose.
+API keys, tokens, database URLs — those should stay server-side.

 export const handler = async () => {